Keyfactor/ejbca-ce/README.md

 [![Discuss](https://img.shields.io/badge/discuss-ejbca-ce?style=flat)](https://github.com/Keyfactor/ejbca-ce/discussions)

-Welcome to EJBCA – the Open Source Certificate Authority (software).
-EJBCA covers all your needs – from certificate management, registration, and enrollment to certificate validation.
+The open-source public key infrastructure (PKI) and certificate authority (CA) software EJBCA is one of the longest-running CA software projects.
+EJBCA is platform-independent and covers all your needs – from certificate enrollment, via certificate management, to certificate validation.

-EJBCA is one of the longest-running CA software projects, providing time-proven robustness, reliability, and flexibility.
-EJBCA is platform-independent and can easily be scaled out to match the needs of your PKI requirements, whether you’re setting up a national eID, securing your industrial IoT platform, or managing your own internal PKI for Enterprise or DevOps.

 EJBCA is developed in Java and runs on a JVM such as OpenJDK, available on most platforms, such as Linux and Windows.
 There are two versions of EJBCA:

-* **EJBCA Community** (EJBCA CE) - free and open source, OSI Certified Open Source Software
+* **[EJBCA Community](https://www.ejbca.org/)** (EJBCA CE) - free and open source, OSI Certified Open Source Software
-* **EJBCA Enterprise** (EJBCA EE) - commercial and Common Criteria certified
+* **[EJBCA Enterprise](https://www.keyfactor.com/products/ejbca-enterprise/)** (EJBCA EE) - commercial and Common Criteria certified

 OSI Certified is a certification mark of the Open Source Initiative.